RainbowwPhoenixx/witness-solver/src/README.md

 End vertices maybe be unreachable for the following reasons:
 - It is located in an enclosed area
 - It is located located behind broken edges

-### Edges stones
-Stones on edges that are perpandicular to the candidate solution path cannot be validated.

 ## Motivation